nburrus/tuxpaint/docs/is_IS.UTF-8/README.txt

     template or starter background, upon which the drawing was based.

 New brushes
-    New brushes for the Paint and Lines tools: Fluff (gradient) and Watercolor splotches.
+    New brushes for the Paint and Lines tools: "Fluff (gradient)", "Graphite", "Paint splats", "Smoke", "Spines", "Water (still)", and "Watercolor splotches".
 New brush option
     Brushes may be given a "chaotic" setting, causing them to rotate continuously while drawing with them.